Crystal-SDS/controller/doc/api_specification_storlets.md

 --- | ---
 **X-Auth-Token** | Admin token obtained after a successful authentication in keystone.

-#Storlets
+#Filters

-## Create a Storlet
+## Create a filter

-An application can create a Storlet by issuing an HTTP POST request.
-The application needs to provide the Storlet metadata like json format.
+An application can create a filter by issuing an HTTP POST request.
+The application needs to provide the filter metadata like json format.
 The binary file will be uploaded after this call, first it must upload the metadata fields.

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
-The URL is **/storlets.**
+The URL that represents the filter data resource.
+The URL is **/filters.**

 #### Method
 POST